Skip to content

 Frameworks and libraries help quicken an app’s development process by providing pre-written functionalities you would have implemented from scratch.

-Therefore, while you may develop front-end interfaces without using frameworks, back-end coding is faster, easier, and much efficient with back-end frameworks.
+Using a framework or library for your app’s development is not compulsory.
+However, some back-end codes—for instance, HTTP server, URL routing, and Web security—are challenging to implement without frameworks.
+Therefore, while you may develop front-end interfaces without using frameworks, back-end coding is faster, easier, and much more efficient with back-end frameworks.

 Examples of Frameworks and Libraries